Jayda Avanzado

-Janelle Amanda Loyola "Jayda" Avanzado (born June 1, 2003), is a Filipino actress and singer.
+Janelle Amanda "Jayda" Loyola Avanzado (born June 1, 2003) is a Filipino actress and singer.

 Career

-In December 2017, Jayda signed up with Cornerstone Entertainment.
+In December 2017, Avanzado signed up with Cornerstone Entertainment.

-In June 2018, Jayda released her debut EP, In My Room.
+In June 2018, Avanzado released her debut EP, In My Room.
 On the same month, she also became a member of the teen pop group, ASAP G!, along with Darren Espanto, Ylona Garcia, Jeremy Glinoga, Kyle Echarri and Lala Vinzon.

-In 2021, Jayda made significant career moves by leaving Cornerstone Entertainment after three years and joining Rise Artists Studio.
+In 2021, Avanzado left Cornerstone Entertainment after three years and joined Rise Artists Studio.
 During the same year, she signed a contract with Star Magic.
-Demonstrating her versatility, Jayda staged her first major digital concert, 'Jayda in Concert,' on June 26, 2021.
-She also ventured into acting, making her debut in 'Teen Clash' on March 17, 2023, in the role of Zoe.
+Avanzado staged her first major digital concert, Jayda in Concert, on June 26, 2021.
+She also ventured into acting, making her debut in the television series Teen Clash on March 17, 2023, in the role of Zoe.

-Personal life

-On April 16, 2024, Darren Espanto told Boy Abunda in Fast Talk with Boy Abunda that she had a romantic feelings or mutual understanding with Avanzado, who confirmed to Cristy Fermin that she and Espanto had "romantic feelings" with each other.